Reggae pioneer Toots Hibbert dies aged 77

-Toots Hibbert has died in Kingston, Jamaica, at the age of 77.
+Reggae pioneer Toots Hibbert has passed away at the age of 77.

-The music icon - who fronted the reggae and ska band Toots & the Maytals - passed away peacefully at a hospital in Kingston, Jamaica, on Friday (11.09.20).
+The reggae pioneer - who fronted the reggae and ska band Toots & the Maytals - passed away peacefully at a hospital in Kingston, Jamaica, on Friday (11.09.20).

 ''The family and his management team would like to thank the medical teams and professionals for their care and diligence, and ask that you respect their privacy during their time of grief.''